In this football language post we explain the football expression ‘to pull off’. This often used to in connection with making saves.

 One for the cameras: The meaning of the cliche ‘one for the cameras’ is when a keeper…

-We all know that goalkeepers are different – they wear different colour kit, they play a different role, they are the only ones on the pitch allowed to use their hands.
-But who do you think is the best ever goalkeeper?
+Poll: The Best Ever Goalkeeper?
+We all know that goalkeepers are different but who do you think is the best ever goalkeeper?

 [print_link] | Subscribe: The Good, the Bad and the Ugly In this week’s roundup of the football news from around the world, we focus on Brazil – an amazing goalkeeper, a terrible haircut and claims of racism in a friendly match between the South American side and Scotland.
 You can listen to these and other […]